 Jonathan Critchlow, MD, FACS

-Dr. Critchlow is Assistant Professor of Surgery at Harvard Medical School and Associate Program Director of the General Surgery Residency Program at BIDMC.
+Dr. Critchlow is Associate Professor of Surgery at Harvard Medical School and Associate Program Director of the General Surgery Residency Program at BIDMC.
 He completed his medical degree at University of California at San Diego School of Medicine, La Jolla, CA. He completed his internship and residency in general surgery at Beth Israel Deaconess Medical Center.
 Board certified in both surgery and surgical critical care, his clinical interests are general surgery, minimally invasive surgery, gastrointestinal surgery, advanced laparoscopic surgery including esophagus, stomach and colon, Nissen fundoplication, critical care, esophageal surgery, gastrointestinal oncology, venous access.

 Daniel B. Jones, MD, MS, FACS

 Dr. Jones is Professor of Surgery at Harvard Medical School, Chief of Minimally Invasive Surgery and Bariatric Surgery, and Vice Chair of Technology and Innovation in the Department of Surgery at BIDMC.
 Dr. Jones received his medical degree from Weill Medical College of Cornell University, New York.
 He completed his residency in General Surgery at Barnes-Jewish Hospital in St. Louis, and a fellowship in Minimally Invasive Surgery at Barnes Hospital/Washington University School of Medicine in St. Louis.
 His major clinical interests include minimally invasive surgery, advanced laparoscopic treatment of obesity, laparoscopic surgery for hiatal, inguinal and ventral hernia, achalasia, gallstones, reflux and heartburn.